cambridgehackers/connectal/doc/library/source/bsv/hostinterface.rst

 .. bsv:package:: HostInterface

-.. bsv:data:: DataBusWidth
+.. bsv:typedef:: DataBusWidth

    Width in bits of the data bus connected to host shared memory.

-.. bsv:data:: PhysAddrWidth
+.. bsv:typedef:: PhysAddrWidth

    Width in bits of physical addresses on the data bus connected to host shared memory.

-.. bsv:data:: NumberOfMasters
+.. bsv:typedef:: NumberOfMasters

    Number of memory interfaces used for connecting to host shared memory.